apache/apisix-ingress-controller/docs/CRD-specification.md

 ## ApisixUpstream

-`ApisixUpstream` corresponds to the `Upstream` object in Apache APISIX.
-Upstream is a virtual host abstraction that performs load balancing on a given set of service nodes according to configuration rules.
+In APISIX, Upstream is a virtual host abstraction that performs load balancing on a given set of service nodes according to configuration rules.
-Upstream address information can be directly configured to `Route` (or `Service`).
-When Upstream has duplicates, you need to use "reference" to avoid duplication.
 To learn more, please check the [Apache APISIX architecture-design docs](https://github.com/apache/apisix/blob/master/doc/architecture-design.md#upstream).

+An ApisixUpstream object corresponds to a Kubernetes Service, both of them have the same name.
+Upstreams in ApisixUpstream should refer to a port in the Service.
+Ports in Service doesn't referenced and bad port references will be ignored.

 Structure example: